SCCapstone/PRClub/state/README.md

 The last two are less trivial and keep track of all *asynchronous* interactions (usually database interactions) with the Redux store.
-- `sagas.ts`: uses `redux-sagas` to handle syncing the database with the Redux store anytime an action is dispatched **via user input** (i.e. whenever you call `dispatch(...)` **inside** a React component).
+- `saga.ts`: uses `redux-sagas` to handle syncing the database with the Redux store anytime an action is dispatched **via user input** (i.e. whenever you call `dispatch(...)` **inside** a React component).
+They listen to any time an action is dispatched so you don't need to call them directly in components (making our lives way easier at the end of the day).
-- `thunks.ts`: uses `redux-thunk` to handle all (database <-> Redux store) interactions that occur **outside** of React components (e.g. to fetch all of a user's workouts from the database on startup).
-Thunks are typically dispatched outside of React components using `store.dispatch(...)`.
+- `thunks.ts`: uses `redux-thunk` to handle all {database <-> Redux store} interactions that occur **outside** of React components (e.g. to fetch all of a user's workouts from the database on startup).
+A good rule of thumb is to use a thunk any time you need to dispatch an action outside of a React component using `store.dispatch(...)` (e.g. at the top-level of `App.tsx`).